ogatensor/minato/README.md

 2. **Attribution Findings**: The majority of price improvements on both 1Inch and Uniswap interfaces are achieved through better routing and access to additional liquidity sources.
 OFAs like 1Inch Fusion and UniswapX show a small but non-zero amount of gas overhead compared to traditional AMMs like Uniswap Classic, translating to 0.5-1 basis points of degradation.
 The interaction between gas efficiency and priority fee savings also contributes a decent amount to the overall price improvements.
 3. **Comparison Findings**: At the interface level, the Uniswap interface provides significantly higher price improvements than the 1Inch interface, except for a few blocks prior to settlement.
 Both interfaces demonstrate statistically significant positive price improvements compared to the common baseline across a range of block offsets.

-### Execution Quality in OFAs

-In the context of OFA systems, execution quality refers to the overall effectiveness and desirability of the trade execution experienced by users.
-The paper focuses on evaluating execution quality through the lens of "price improvement", which is defined as the difference between the realized price of a swap and a counterfactual baseline price.

-Specifically, the paper highlights a few key aspects of execution quality in OFA systems:

-1. **Price Improvement**: This is the primary metric used to assess execution quality.
-It captures how much better (or worse) the realized price is compared to a simulated baseline trade.
-2. **Factors Affecting Price Improvement**: Routing Efficiency, Gas Optimization, and Priority Fee Settings.
-3. **Comparison Across OFA Systems**: The framework allows for a systematic comparison of execution quality across different OFA implementations, such as 1Inch Fusion, UniswapX, 1Inch Aggregator, and Uniswap Classic.
-4. **Timing Considerations**: The paper also evaluates price improvement at different time offsets from the settlement block, to account for factors like transaction ordering and blockchain state changes.

 ### Mathematical Formulations